A reputation, good or bad, everyone has one...

 Interview by Anne-Françoise Rabaud

-"Au village, sans prétention, j'ai mauvaise réputation", sang Georges Brassens as he presided over his character finishing a rope around his neck...
-Your company may not risk such a fate, but it's certain that a bad reputation spread on the Net can severely damage your business development.
-On the other hand, a good reputation can encourage prospects to discover your brand with a very favorable review.
-But reputation is not the same as a corporate or brand image, which is a snapshot taken at a given moment in time.
-Corporate reputation is a medium- to long-term concept.
-Another difference is that the company controls its image, but much less so its reputation.
-In fact, a company or brand's image is the result of its communications activities (advertising campaigns, direct marketing, etc.) aimed at its target audiences (customers, prospects, future employees).
-It is the company that sends out the signals that reflect its image.
-This is not the case when it comes to reputation.
-Reputation takes into account all the opinions freely expressed about the company and its brand by customers, consumers, employees, trade unions, associations, financial analysts, etc. It is therefore essential to have complete control over these opinions.
+In the village, without pretension, I have a bad reputation," sang Georges Brassens, leading his character to an unfortunate end with a rope around his neck...
+Your business probably won't face such a fate, but it is certain that a bad reputation spread across the Internet can severely harm your commercial development.
+On the other hand, a good reputation can encourage potential clients to discover your brand with a favorable outlook.
+However, reputation should not be confused with brand image, which is more like a snapshot taken at a specific moment in time.
+Reputation is built over time and should be considered in the medium and long term.
+Another key distinction: companies can control their image, but their reputation is much harder to manage.
+The brand image results from the company’s communication efforts (advertising campaigns, direct marketing, etc.) aimed at its target audiences (customers, prospects, future employees).
+In this case, the company sends the signals that shape its image.
+However, this is not the case when it comes to reputation.
+Reputation is influenced by all opinions about the company and the brand, freely expressed by customers, consumers, employees, unions, associations, financial analysts, and others.
+Hence, controlling it fully is a daunting task.

 Recently, a new element has turned this notion of reputation on its head: the emergence of the Web 2.0 concept, which enables the free exchange and sharing of opinions and ideas via the Internet.
 In France alone, nine million Internet users regularly consult blogs, and there are four million users of the American social network Facebook.
 On the Internet, whether on a blog, a consumer review site or on social networks, all the audiences concerned by your brand become media that are difficult to control.
 These traces, opinions and comments on your company or brand make up your "digital footprint".
 The result: today, in B-to-B as in B-to-C, reputations are made and broken on the Web!